Patcholie/PSP-SMT-Divergences/README.md

 | **Market Context** | Aligned with overall trend | Against overall trend |
 | **Volume** | High volume on PSP candle | Low volume on PSP candle |

-> **TRADING TIP**: PSP signals work best when they occur at key support/resistance levels or after extended moves in one direction.
+> **TRADING TIP**: PSP signals work best when they occur at key support/resistance levels or after extended moves in one direction, Use with P&D Levels To Strengthen the PSP and to validate its impact.

 ---